Paopun20/PyNES.Emulator/README.md

 3. Accuracy not 100% yet.
 4. Mapping is supported. (have some buggy on mapper 3)

-## Development Status

-This emulator is a work in progress.
-Many features are incomplete or missing, and bugs are likely present.
-Please refer to the "Current Status" section below for more details on what is currently implemented and what is planned for future development.

-Some code may be messy or not well-optimized as this is a learning project.
-Contributions are welcome!

 ## Performance

 The emulator is still under development, and performance is not yet optimized.
 Expect some slowdowns, especially on less powerful machines, and file size.